 Requirements for working hours, annual holidays and public holidays can vary.

 Ask your employer if they will pay you any allowances and if are there any schemes to help if you wish to return to the UK or any support schemes for a partner or children travelling with you.

-Not all qualifications are recognised across the EU and EEA, and some professions have employment restrictions.
-You will be able to check your qualifications against occupation information sheets produced by EU member states, which will allow you to see if your UK qualification is acceptable.
+Not all qualifications are recognised in other countries and some professions have employment restrictions.
+You will be able to check your qualifications against occupation information sheets produced by other countries, which will allow you to see if your UK qualification is acceptable.

 Language skills and fluency levels may also be an issue when seeking work.

-Information is available from the European Commission about moving to another European Union country, getting your qualifications recognised, successful job-seeking, paying taxes and your rights.
+Information is available from the European Commission about moving to a European Union country, getting your qualifications recognised, successful job-seeking, paying taxes and your rights.